awebber00/World_Weather_Analysis/README.md

 ### Part 1
 - A set of 2,000 random latitudes and longitudes were generated.
-- Getting the nearest city using the citipy module.
+- Calculated the nearest city using the citipy module.
 - Performing an API call with the OpenWeatherMap.
 - Retrieval of the following information from the API call: